thisisbalu/exception-decoded/_posts/java/2023-10-12-java-invalidpreferencesformatexception.md

 `InvalidPreferencesFormatException` derives from the `java.util.prefs` package.
 As a subclass of `Exception`, it belongs to the Java Exceptions Framework that tackles runtime anomalies.

-This exception occurs when your program attempts to read preferences from a XML document, and the document's format doesn't comply with the Preferences API's Document Type Definition (DTD) or when some other form of XML-related error occurs.
+This exception occurs when your program attempts to read preferences from an XML document, and the document's format doesn't comply with the Preferences API's Document Type Definition (DTD) or when some other form of XML-related error occurs.

 As per the JavaDoc documentation, the two chief constructors for this class are as follows: